Long-Form Content: Vying for Attention in the Digital Age

 In 2012, The New York Times published the Pulitzer Prize-winning ‘Snowfall.’

-The story showcased how multimedia could enhance the digital long-form experience by integrating video and other visual elements into the story’s text.
+It showcased how multimedia could enhance the long-form experience by integrating video and other elements into the text.

 Smooth and consistent integration is the trick to executing a long-form multimedia story successfully.
 Poorly integrated multimedia elements can fragment a reading experience and lead to an unfocused story.